See below for the biographies of all Concord Academy trustees.

-Dalton holds an M.B.A. from Harvard Business School, an M.S., Electrical Engineering from University of Pennsylvania and a B.S., Electrical Engineering from the University of Delaware.
-He lives in Winchester, MA, with his wife Julie and four children, Mikaela, Bronte CA ‘16, Chaney CA ‘19, and Everett.
+Dalton holds an M.B.A. from Harvard Business School, an M.S. in electrical engineering from the University of Pennsylvania, and a B.S. in electrical engineering from the University of Delaware.
+He lives in Winchester, Mass., with his wife, Julie, and four children, Mikaela, Bronte ’16, Chaney ’19, and Everett.

 Michael Firestone ’01

-John holds a BA in political science from the University of Pennsylvania ’88, graduated summa cum laude from Boston University School of Law in 1991, and earned an MBA from MIT’s Sloan School of Management in 2012.
+John holds a bachelor’s in political science from the University of Pennsylvania (1988), graduated summa cum laude from Boston University School of Law in 1991, and earned an MBA from MIT’s Sloan School of Management in 2012.

-John and his wife, Katharine Olmsted, live in Chestnut Hill with their daughters, Eliza ’17 and Charlotte ’19, and their younger son, Xander.
+John and his wife, Katharine Olmsted, live in Chestnut Hill, Mass., with their daughters, Eliza ’17 and Charlotte ’19, and their younger son, Xander.

 Bridget C. Johnson

-Johnson previously worked as the Associate Director of Admissions at Episcopal High School in Northern Virginia.
-A native of Greensboro, North Carolina, Johnson earned her undergraduate degree from Georgetown University.
-She serves as a Georgetown Alumni Interviewer and is active in the New York Urban League.
+Johnson previously worked as the associate director of admissions at Episcopal High School in Northern Virginia.
+A native of Greensboro, N.C., Johnson earned her undergraduate degree from Georgetown University.
+She serves as a Georgetown alumni interviewer and is active in the New York Urban League.

-Jamie is the Director of Global Marketing Operations at Oliver Wyman, a 3,000+ person international consulting firm, a position he has held since 1995.
-In this capacity, he is responsible for “operationalizing” Oliver Wyman’s global brand building efforts – i.e. designing and implementing events, sponsorships, assessing client impact (surveys), advertising, web and social media.
-Jamie holds a bachelor’s degree in political economy from Wesleyan University ’90, and he also spent time during his undergraduate education at the London School of Economics and Political Science.
-He also holds an MBA from Dartmouth College’s Tuck School of Business ’95.
+Jamie is the director of global marketing operations at Oliver Wyman, a 3,000+ person international consulting firm, a position he has held since 1995.
+In this capacity, he is responsible for “operationalizing” Oliver Wyman’s global brand building efforts — designing and implementing events, sponsorships, assessing client impact (surveys), advertising, web and social media.
+Jamie holds a bachelor’s degree in political economy from Wesleyan University (1990), and he spent time during his undergraduate education at the London School of Economics and Political Science.
+He also holds an MBA from Dartmouth College’s Tuck School of Business (1995).